 \subsection{Empirical Risk Minimizer}

 Empirical risk minimizer is one of the classical approaches for solving stochastic optimization (also referred to as sample average approximation (SAA)) in machine learning community.
-The following lemma shows the uniform stability in gradient for ERM under $\mu$-strongly convexity and $\gamma$-smoothness assumptions.
+The following lemma shows the uniform stability in gradient for ERM under the PL condition and $\gamma$-smoothness assumptions.